 5. Persons authorized or required to give notice of a meeting of members may, in lieu of any written notice of a meeting of members required to be given, give notice of such meeting by causing notice of such meeting to be officially published.
 If eighty percent (80%) of the members of record entitled to vote at the meeting do not have addresses of record within the territory of general circulation of the newspapers required for official publication, the notice shall also be published in newspapers which have an aggregate territory or general circulation which includes the addresses of record of at least eighty percent (80%) of such members of record.

 6. A meeting of members duly called shall not be organized for the transaction of business unless a quorum is present.
 There shall be no minimum number of members necessary to establish a quorum, provided proper notice has been given for the meeting.
 All members entitled to vote and present shall therefore constitute a quorum at all meetings of the members for the transaction of business except as may be otherwise provided by law or by the Articles of Incorporation.
+A simple majority of votes from members present (including any mail ballots) shall decide all issues.
 The members present at a duly organized meeting can continue to do business until adjournment, not withstanding the withdrawal of enough members to leave less than a quorum.
 If a meeting cannot be organized because a quorum has not attended, those present may, except as otherwise provided by statute, adjourn the meeting to such time and place as they determine, but in the case of any meeting called for the election of directors, those who attend the second of such adjourned meetings, although less than a quorum, shall nevertheless constitute a quorum for the purpose of electing directors.
 In the case of any meeting called for any other purpose, those who attend the second of such adjourned meetings, although less than a quorum, shall nevertheless constitute a quorum for the purpose of acting upon any resolution or other matter set forth in the notice of the meeting, if written notice of such second adjourned meeting, stating that those members who attend shall constitute a quorum for the purpose of acting upon such resolution or other matter, is given to each member of record entitled to vote at such second adjourned meeting at least ten days prior to the day named for the second adjourned meeting.